acgnyha/Getting_and_Cleaning_Data/README.md

 ---
 ### Data

----A full description of the data used for the assignment can be found here:
+A full description of the data used for the assignment can be found here:
 	[http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]
 The included "Original README.txt" and "Original features_info.txt" provides additional data and measure specifications on the original source data obtained from the link above.

----Data was accessed on June 3, 2015: [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]
+Data was accessed on June 3, 2015: [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]

 #### Description

----Smartphone data was collected on 30 volunteers to track activity processing.
+Smartphone data was collected on 30 volunteers to track activity processing.
 Activities tracked were walking, walking upstairs, walking downstairs, sitting, standing and laying while wearing a smartphone on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz was captured.
 The data was been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 For each record: